Byadiso/learnbywritting/README.md

 # myBrand

-myBrand is a portfolio project about my latest project and a simple blog about my interest.
-It is a capstone project made during my Andela Technical Leadership Program.
+LearnBywriting is a project made to improve my english via writing and reading.

 # TABLE OF CONTENTS

 - PROJECT OVERVIEW
 - FEATURES
 - DEMO
-- API End Points
-- Known Issues
-- Installation
-- Contributiion

 # PROJECT OVERVIEW